Securely Aggregated Coded Matrix Inversion: Introduction and Related Work

 While there is extensive literature on matrix-vector and matrix-matrix multiplication, and computing the gradient in the presence of stragglers, there is limited work on computing or approximating the inverse of a matrix \cite{YGK17}.
 The non-linearity of matrix inversion prohibits linear or polynomial encoding of the data before the computations are to be performed.
 Consequently, most CCMs cannot be directly utilized.
-GC is the appropriate CC set up to consider \cite{TLDK17}, precisely because the encoding takes place once the computation has been completed, in contrast to most CMM methods where the encoding is done by the master, before the data is distributed.
+Gradient coding is the appropriate CC set up to consider \cite{TLDK17}, precisely because the encoding takes place once the computation has been completed, in contrast to most CMM methods where the encoding is done by the master, before the data is distributed.
+This helps improve the recovery threshold, which is a primary objective of the CMM problem.

-Here, we give a brief overview of the GC on which our CMIM is based.
+Here, we give a brief overview of the GC scheme on which our CMIM is based.
 We also review ``Lagrange Coded Computing'' (LCC), which has relations to our approach.
 Then, we give a summary of our proposed CMIM.
 All these rely on Lagrange interpolation over finite fields.
+We then mention related CMM schemes based on Lagrange or polynomial interpolation.

 Gradient codes are a class of codes designed to mitigate the effect of stragglers in data centers, by recovering the gradient of differentiable and additively separable objective functions in distributed first order methods \cite{TLDK17}.
 The proposed CMIM utilizes $\brs$ generator matrices constructed for GC \cite{HASH17}.
 The main difference from our work is that in GC the objective is to construct an encoding matrix $\Gb\in\C^{n\times k}$ and decoding vectors $\ab_\I\in\C^{k}$, such that $\ab_{\I}^\top\Gb_{\I}=\vec{\bold{1}}$ for any set of non-straggling workers indexed by $\I$.
 To do so, the decomposition of the $\brs$ generator matrices $\Gb_{\I}=\Hb_{\I}\Pb$ is exploited, where $\Hb_{\I}$ is a Vandermonde matrix; and the first row of $\Pb$ is equal to $\vec{\bold{1}}$.
 Subsequently $\ab_{\I}^\top$ is extracted as the first row of $\Hb_{\I}^{-1}$.